 17. Pachmarhi, Madhya Pradesh

 The sluggish town of Pachmarhi is blessed with cave temples, natural pools, lush landscape and abundant waterfalls.
 Tucked in a valley in the Satpura Range, it is one of the best-kept secrets of Madhya Pradesh.
-It is a cantonment area infused in old colonial charm.
 The lovely cottages and churches lining the hill station looks pretty lost in time and imparts a unique vibe.

 Pachmarhi is located at an elevation of 1067 metres and receives heavy rainfall during the rainy season.
 The monsoon lasts from July to September turning the surrounding into a picturesque frame.
 The weather is cool, and the temperature doesn’t go beyond 28 degrees Celsius.
 The rain-washed hills, the water-soaked leaves and the soft sound of rain on the roof are what Pachmarhi is known for during this time of the year.
 This region is also a UNESCO Biosphere Reserve and one of the key places to visit in August in India.